fmansimli/validify-core/README.md

 #### an example of how to create a valid schema to validate an object: <a name="schema"></a>

 ```
+//keep in mind that "type" property must be specified!!! for example type:Number

 import { Schema } from "@validify-js/core";

-const userSchema = new Schema({
+export const user = new Schema({
-  name: { required: false, minLength: 5 },
+  name: { type: String, required: false, minLength: 7 },
-  email: {
+  email: { type: String, required: true, email: true },
+  gender: { type: String, required: true },
+  hobbies: {
+    type: Array,
     required: true,
-    email: true,
+    minLength: 3,
-    message: "email is required!"  // if you omit message field default message will be displayed
+    message: "3 hobbies should be selected at least!", // if you omit  the "message" field, default message will be displayed
   },
+  blocked: {
+    type: Boolean,
+    required: false,
+  },
   password: {
+    type: Number,
     required: true,
-    pattern: /[A-Za-z0-9]{8,}/g
+    pattern: /[A-Za-z0-9]{8,}/
   },
   age: {
+    type: Number,
     required: false,
     min: 18,
-    max: 30
+    max: 30,
   },
+  profession: {
+    type: String,
+    required: true,
+  },
 });

 ```

-**you can validate any object by using the schema wich we created above. for example:** <a name="validating"></a>
+#### **you can validate any object by using the schema wich we created above. for example:** <a name="validating"></a>

 ```
 const user = {
   name: "Farid",
-  surname: "Mansimli",
-  email: "farid@example.com"
+  email: "farid@example.com",
+  hobbies:["sky-diving", "soccer"],
+  age: 25
 };

 const { ok, data, errors } = userSchema.validate(user);

 // validation will be failed. (ok --> false),
-// because "password" field is required in the above schema.
+// because, a few fields are required in the above schema.

 ```